Failsafe boot option

 In kernel side this could be done perhaps with a specialized procedure in the kernel panic/crashdump handler mixed with a fastboot procedure - for cases where kernel detects that it can not mount (such as zfs:vfs_mount failures).
 Maybe somehow else...

 I guess this is a late-notice to make it into the currently expected "stable" release, but for one to be really useable in real-life situations, I think this should be done.

 Thanks for listening, this was

-Updated by Jim Klimov almost 6 years ago
+Updated by Jim Klimov over 6 years ago

 A "Firefly" minimal installation image was created by Alex Eremin (alhazred) which should essentially allow the recovery tasks:

 Now, the illumos/OI quest is to automate the building of such images based on the current OS, as old FailSafe Boots did :)

 Updated by Jim Klimov about 5 years ago